bignos/bookmacro/README.md

 ## Commands

 - `:MacroAdd` to add a macro on BookMacro
+- `:MacroEdit` to edit a macro from BookMacro
+- `:MacroRegEdit` to edit a macro from a Register
 - `:MacroDel` to remove a macro from BookMacro
 - `:MacroSelect` to add a macro from BookMacro to a registry
 - `:MacroExport` to export BookMacro to a file